Snowy2174/CustomResources/README.md

-# TownyResources
+# CustomResources
-*TownyResources* adds value to towns, by giving each one a unique set of automatically-produced resources which can be collected by players (*e.g. Emeralds, Coal, Oak Log, Wheat etc.*).
+*CustomResources* adds value to towns, by giving each one a unique set of automatically-produced resources which can be collected by players (*e.g. Emeralds, Coal, Oak Log, Wheat etc.*).

 The plugin also has an optional feature to protect resource value, via daily player extraction limits.
 This can be enabled in the config if required.